 - Avoid foods or beverages that have an overpowering smell.
 Make foods that are pleasing to your sense of smell.

 - Rely on your favorite foods when your appetite is diminished.

 - Talk to your doctor about medications to relieve symptoms that are interfering with your desire or ability to eat (mouth sores, nausea, etc.).

 - Always check with your doctor to see if there are any foods or drinks you should not have.
 If you would like to speak with a registered dietitian, ask your doctor or nurse.

 Guide to Good Nutrition (prepared by Roswell Park’s Registered Dietitians).
 Available in the Resource Center for Patients & Families (inside hospital cafeteria, on the lst floor) or ask your nurse.

 Eating Hints: Before, During, and After Cancer Treatment (National Cancer Institute).
 Copies are available in the Resource Center.

 American Institute for Cancer Research — AICR Nutrition Hotline (for diet questions related to reducing the risk of cancer or recurrence): 1-800-843-8114, M-F, 9 am - 5 pm ET.
 An operator will take your message and an AICR registered dietitian will return your call, usually in three days.

 ChooseMyPlate.gov (U.S. Dept. of Agriculture) — General information (not cancer-specific) about dietary guidelines, personalized eating plans, and tools to track diet and physical activity.
-(Site is available in Spanish.)
+(Site is also available in Spanish.)